Kuwait's ruling emir puts diplomacy first

 Although Kuwait has escaped the kind of mass unrest seen in some other Arab countries since 2011, protesters angered by changes to the voting system - enacted by the emir under emergency powers - staged some of the largest marches in the country's history before a poll in December.

-Dozens of opposition figures have been arrested for openly criticizing Sheikh Sabah in speeches and on social media, in what human rights groups have called a serious crackdown on freedom of expression.
+Dozens of opposition figures have been arrested for openly criticising Sheikh Sabah in speeches and on social media, in what human rights groups have called a serious crackdown on freedom of expression.

 The emir, who has the last say in state matters, is described as "immune and inviolable" in the constitution and is shielded from criticism by the penal code.